percona/percona-server/doc/source/management/data_at_rest_encryption.rst

 .. note::

-   |Percona XtraBackup| currently doesn't support backup of encrypted general
+   |Percona XtraBackup| starting with version 2.4.11 supports the backup
-   tablespaces.
+   of encrypted general tablespaces.
+Version 2.4 does not support the backup of an encrypted system tablespace.

 Checking
 --------